 When it comes to what’s popular and what’s officially passé, no one knows this better than the laser techs, nurses and physicians performing cosmetic treatments daily.

-During medical esthetics training at National Laser Institute, you will have the opportunity to learn some of the most popular medical aesthetics trends in the industry – and all it takes is 2 weeks!
+During medical esthetics training at National Laser Institute, you will have the opportunity to learn some of the most popular medical aesthetics trends in the industry – and all it takes is two weeks!

 Popular Medical Aesthetics Trends for 2018

 #1 – Treating fine lines before they surface.
 Botulinum toxin (Botox) to prevent the appearance of fine lines and wrinkles continues to be a popular medical aesthetics trend among clients in their 20s and 30s.
-This cosmetic injectable can shave years off a client’s appearance in the matter of minutes.
+This cosmetic injectable can shave years off a client’s appearance in a matter of minutes.
 This is why it’s commonly called “The Lunchtime Procedure.”